 - Develop and maintain an enterprise risk register with measurable key risk indicators on a monthly basis

 - Facilitate the implementation and deployment of an eGRC systems for tracking and dashboard of security risks

 - Oversee coordination of internal and external audit responses and artifact gathering for Texas Children’s Information Services Department

 - Act as the primary IT liaison for Audit Services, Internal Controls and external vendors

 - 9 years’ experience in information systems selection, implementation or support

 - Management experience preferred

-CISA or CISSP preferred.
+- CISA or CISSP certification is preferred

 Current Texas Children’s employees – Please click here to login.